Cay-Zhang/SwiftSpeech/README.md

 ## SwiftSpeech.Session
 ### Configuration
 A session can be configured using a `SwiftSpeech.Session.Configuration` struct.
-A configuration contains information such as the locale, the task hint, custom phrases to recognize, and options for on-device recognition.
+A configuration contains information such as the locale, the task hint, custom phrases to recognize, options for on-device recognition, and audio session configurations.
 Inspect `SwiftSpeech.Session.Configuration` for more details.
 ### Customized Subscription to Recognition Results
 If the built-in `onRecognize(Latest)` modifiers do not satisfy your needs, you can subscribe to recognition results via `onStart/Stop/CancelRecording`.